Page Link blogbanner

 Educators should focus on clinical judgment by using these types of teaching strategies to increase student engagement, which will help develop safe, competent nurses.

 Nurses must have sound clinical judgment when taking care of patients.
 Clinical judgment is an essential skill used in more than 46% of tasks routinely performed by nurses in their first year of practice.
 The National Council of State Boards of Nursing (NCSBN) reviews the NCLEX test plans every 3 years to assess current and comprehensive competency of safe, competent nursing practice.
-The NCSBN created the Next Generation NCLEX due to the growing concern that novice nurses, who pass the NCLEX, did not have the knowledge, skills, or cognitive abilities to practice safely.
+The NCSBN introduced the Next Generation NCLEX in 2023 due to the growing concern that novice nurses who pass the NCLEX did not have the knowledge, skills, or cognitive abilities to practice safely.

 One study found that only 23% of newly graduated nurses demonstrated beginning-level competencies (Hensel & Billings, 2020).
-The NGN, then, focused on clinical judgment and asking better questions to help nurses think critically when providing care and make the right decisions.
+The revised NCLEX focuses on clinical judgment and asking better questions to help nurses think critically when providing care and make the right decisions.

 Most nurse educators want to teach the same way that their instructors taught them, but these old approaches no longer work.
 Today, nurse educators need to embrace a new way of teaching that focuses on clinical judgment.